Scholarships & Aid

 Any/all Federal Financial Aid received from a U.S. college or university can be transferred to cover fees for study at SACI.
 In addition, SACI offers a generous scholarship awards program for deserving students each term.
 Applicants to all SACI programs that are for credit (including Gap Year) may apply for SACI scholarships.

 General Information on SACI Scholarships

-Many partial scholarships are available for undergraduate and graduate study at SACI such as the Jules Maidoff Scholarship as well as several other SACI scholarships.
+Full and partial scholarships are available for undergraduate and graduate study at SACI such as the David Davidson Scholarship Fund, the Jules Maidoff Scholarship, and several other SACI scholarships.
 Additionally, the SACI Consortium Scholarship is a full-tuition scholarship offered each Fall and Spring to a student coming from a SACI Consortium school.
 There are also many more scholarship resources available for BGSU students and general applicants.
 All SACI scholarships are based on both artistic and academic ability and financial need.
 Students interested in applying for a SACI scholarship MUST check the appropriate box on the SACI application form and complete all application requirements.
 Learn more about study abroad scholarships offered at SACI.

 SACI Scholarship Application Deadlines

 For scholarship application deadlines, please select the program of your choice in the Admissions section, then click on "Key Dates & Deadlines."

 Below you will find complete instructions for applying for all SACI scholarships, except for the SACI Alumni Heritage Scholarship, which requires additional steps.
 Please note that it is not necessary to submit a portfolio or a Statement of Intent for Late Spring & Summer Scholarships.
 For all other scholarships, please read the list below carefully as all requirements must be met in order to apply.

 Indicate on the online application form that you are applying for a scholarship